 His overall ERA at The Citadel was a 5.92, but he trimmed that to a 3.74 as a senior.
 He picked up wins that year against the University of North Carolina at Greensboro and East Tennessee State University.

-Connell had the chance to toe the rubber against some of the top college programs in the country, including the University of South Carolina and reigning national champion Coastal Carolina (S.C.)
+Connell had the chance to toe the rubber against some of the top college programs in the country, including the University of South Carolina and eventual national champion Coastal Carolina (S.C.)
 University.

 Connell led The Citadel to the SoCon Tournament championship game during his sophomore season by starting the semifinal matchup against Appalachian State (N.C.)
 University and throwing the initial 3.2 frames.